 PFRS 15 supersedes PAS 11 Construction Contracts, PAS 18 Revenue and related interpretations and it applies, with limited exceptions, to all revenue arising from contracts with its customers.
 PFRS 15 establishes a comprehensive framework for recognizing revenue from contracts with customers.
 The core principle in that framework is that an entity should recognize revenue to depict the transfer of promised goods or services to the customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Revenue is recognized in accordance with that core principle by applying the following steps: (a) identify the contracts with customers; (b) identify the performance obligations in the contract; (c) determine the transaction price; (d) allocate the transaction price to the performance obligations in the contract; and (e) recognize revenue when the entity satisfies a performance obligation.
+Revenue is recognized in accordance with that core principle by applying the following steps: (a) identify the contracts with customers; (b) identify the performance obligations in the contract; (c) determine the transaction price; (d) allocate the transaction price to the performance obligations.